Ireland set to repeal abortion ban by a landslide - Journal du Cameroun

 Since 1983, around 170,000 Irish women have gone abroad for terminations.

+Art director Aoife Murray, 27, who voted in Dublin, said the exit poll left her in tears of relief.

+“It’s mad that there would have been people flying in to vote and a number of women in that airport waiting to leave to go and have an abortion,” she told AFP.

-Naomi Long, leader of the Alliance Party in neighbouring Northern Ireland, said “eyes will now turn” to the British-ruled province, where abortion and same-sex marriage remain illegal, unlike the rest of the United Kingdom.
+Naomi Long, leader of the Alliance Party in neighbouring Northern Ireland, said “eyes will now turn” north of the border, where abortion and same-sex marriage remain illegal, unlike the rest of the United Kingdom.